 • The students have an education mentor who is the “link” between City Honors School and RPCI/HWMRI.
 The education mentor provides students with assistance in writing research abstracts and papers, rehearsing presentations and also provides a basic academic foundation in biology and chemistry.
 The education mentor also monitors academic progress of all students in the program.

 • This program is unique because it offers the students an opportunity to do actual scientific research and gives students a head start on entering the fields of medicine or medical research.
 Students are prepared to become leaders in Buffalo’s new economy in medical research and treatment.

 • Many students in the program go on to attend colleges and universities with prestigious health/medicine research programs.
 Harvard University, Yale University, Cornell University, and University of Chicago are just a few of the universities that students attend after graduating from City Honors.

 - Attend a regular Morning Class each day from 7:30 am - 8:10 am.
 This class is in addition to a full academic course load.

 - Reading and summarizing scientific research papers.
 An intensive course in Biology and Chemistry.

-- Students accepted into the program will also have to take AP Statistics and IB Physics.
+- Students accepted into the program will also have to take AP Statistics and Physics.

 - Interview by a mentor at RPCI/HWMRI.
 Ultimately, the participating mentor decides the student that he/she will mentor.

 - Present at various science fair competitions.
-Including the: WNY Science Congress at Buffalo State College and the Ying Tri Regions Science and Engineering Fair held yearly in Syracuse, New York.
+Including the: WNY Science Congress at Buffalo State College and an ISEF-affliated Regional Fair.

 - In 2009 Jimmiti Teysir was the first student to win a grand finalist award at the Ying TRSEF and compete at the INTEL International Science and Engineering Fair (ISEF) alongside 1500 young scientists from around the world.
 Since then, students from the program have moved on to the INTEL ISEF: